What Is A Poly Relationship? Polyamory & Polyamorous Relationships

 Takeaway

 Monogamous relationships are relationships where both partners commit to being exclusive.
-The people in polyamorous relationships agree that they can have romantic or sexual relationships with others.
+The different partners in polyamorous relationships agree that they can have romantic or sexual relationships with others.
 A poly relationship can take many different forms.
 No matter the structure, it can be important to prioritize communication, boundary-setting, and outside support—including therapy, if needed.

 Build healthy relationship habits with a professional